hardpixel/minelab/README.md

 It appears that a few people are using Minelab, even though it has issues.
 Our time is very limited, so it would be great if those who have made changes/fixes could create a pull request.

+*When making changes, please make sure you are editing the application.sass file, otherwise changes will be lost.*

 ## Credits

 [Bourbon](http://bourbon.io/) | [Neat](http://neat.bourbon.io/) | [Font Awesome](http://fontawesome.io/) | [PACE](http://github.hubspot.com/pace/)